 Do not go in without having a sense of what your brows are going to look like.
 Before the session starts, Lam says your technician should show you the shape of your brows and test color on your skin before they get to work.

-Also, there are often things you need to do to prepare for your appointment.
-Like no blood thinners or booze 24 hours before the procedure.
+Also, there are often things you need to do to prepare for your appointment such as no blood thinners or booze 24 hours before the procedure.
 You’ll also want to stay out of the tanning bed (please stay out of the tanning bed anyway) and avoid retinol in the month leading up to your new brows.

 5. Your brows will fade.